kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

 There are multiple types of volumes and we'll get started with two of them.

-### Simple Volume ###
+### Volumes ###

 A [volume](https://docs.docker.com/storage/volumes/) in Docker and Docker compose is the way to persist the data the containers are using.
 With Kubernetes [the simple volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/) that is not quite the case.

-The simple Kubernetes volumes, in technical terms *emptyDir* volumes, are shared filesystems _inside a pod_, this means that their lifecycle is tied to a pod.
+The Kubernetes volumes, in technical terms *emptyDir* volumes, are shared filesystems _inside a pod_, this means that their lifecycle is tied to a pod.
 When the pod is destroyed the data is lost.
 In addition, simply moving the pod from another node will destroy the contents of the volume as the space is reserved from the node the pod is running on.
 So surely you should not use [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir)volumes e.g. for backing up a database.
 Even with the limitations it may be used as a cache as it persists between container restarts or it can be used to share files between two containers in a pod.

 Before we can get started with this, we need an application that shares data with another application.
 In this case, it will work as a method to share simple log files with each other.
 We'll need to develop:
 - App 1 that will check if /usr/src/app/files/image.jpg exists and if not, it downloads a random image and saves it as image.jpg.
 Any HTTP request will trigger a new image generation.